bliutwo/bliutwo_project_euler/README.md

-Try not to read my solutions until you have already coded your own solutions / solved the problems yourself so that you don't ruin the pleasure and process of solving the problem for yourself!
+Try not to read my solutions until you have already coded your own solutions / solved the problems yourself so that you don't ruin the process and pleasure of solving the problem yourself!

 Solved problems: 1-10,13,14,16,20